lolivi/EFTD6Limits/README.md

 ```bash
 python quad_ratio.py
 ```
-- You should get on screen "float weightBSM={...};" and a .pdf file for the plot.
+- You should get on screen "float weightBSM={...};" and a pdf file for the plot.
 - Copy "weightBSM={..};" in plotterAndTemplateMakerQUAD.c
 - Do the same for the linear events with plotterAndTemplateMakerLIN.c
 - Now go to the folder ".../src/vbs_analysis/4l_channel/"